hashp4/PMAT-Labs-Notes/README.md

 ### ❤️ Credits

-This README is greatly inspired by <a href="https://github.com/deFr0ggy" Frog Man (@deFr0ggy)</a>.
+This README is greatly inspired by [Frog Man (@deFr0ggy)](https://github.com/deFr0ggy).
 Do not hesitate to have a look at his work!

 ---